NCSU-Libraries-DataCamp/courses-introduction-to-machine-learning/chapter2.md

 --- type:NormalExercise lang:r xp:100 skills:1 key:1d4011a3d1
 ## Create Model

-The `lm()` function in R is an implementation of the Linear Regression algorithm.

-You will create a linear model called `reg_model` by plugging in the training set into the `lm()` function.

-This model is simply a line.
-Regression modeling is used to find equations(lines) that fit data.

-The equation is of the form:

-`y = a + bx + ei`

-`y` is what we want to predict and `x` includes all the predictors required to form the model above.

-`a` and `b` are **coefficients** determined by the `lm()` function we will use shortly. `ei` stands for errors as a result of the factors we did not consider.

-The best model is one that minimizes `ei` the most.

 A regression model is easy to implement but it often produces low performance models.
-This method is useful when the variable involved can be modeled in a linear way.
+This method is useful when the variable involved can be modeled in a linear way, for example, so show that an increase in age leads to increase in weight.

-For example, to show that increase in age leads to increase in weight, or an increase in age leads to decrease in the number of hairs on the head.
-This cannot be used in showing increase in library visitor per day of the week, which is usually non-linear.

-`lm()` function is used like this: Suppose `myData` is the name of a dataset and I want to predict `class` an attribute in the dataset `myData` using `sex` (another attribute in myData) as my predictor:
+`lm()` function is used like this:

-`reg_model <- lm(class, sex, data=myData)`
+`reg_model <- lm(class, predictor, data=dataset)`

-We can get `a` and `b` from `reg_model` using the coef function:

-a <- coef(reg_model)[1]

-b <- coef(reg_model)[2]
+`class` = the input data
+`predictor` = the thing we're trying to predict `dataset` = the name of the dataset you want to use

 *** =instructions
 - Create a linear model called `reg_model` on the training dataset